benthepoet/farmadeus/content/logs/farm-log-2020.md

 Siberian Crab Apple seedlings have started emerging.
 <img src="/images/farm-log-2020-02-11-00.jpg" width="100%" />

-Removed five Anatovka Apple seeds from refrigerator and planted in a can.
+Removed five Antonovka Apple seeds from refrigerator and planted in a can.
 Placed 50 Hardy Kiwi, 25 Juneberry, and 25 Saskatoon seeds in the refrigerator for stratification.

 ---